adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/content/teaser/v1/teaser/README.md

 * Allows control over whether title and description should be inherited from a linked page.

 ### Use Object
-This component uses (specifically for  `action` node processing) `com.adobe.cq.commerce.core.components.models.teaser.CifTeaser` Sling Model as it's use Object.
+This component uses (specifically for  `action` node processing) `com.adobe.cq.commerce.core.components.models.teaser.CommerceTeaser` Sling Model as it's use Object.
-And as CifTeaser component is extended from core wcm Teaser component, it further uses the `com.adobe.cq.wcm.core.components.models.Teaser` Sling model as its Use-object,
+And as CommerceTeaser component is extended from core wcm Teaser component, it further uses the `com.adobe.cq.wcm.core.components.models.Teaser` Sling model as its Use-object,

 ### Component Policy Configuration Properties
 The following configuration properties are used: